-I’m in danger of becoming academically deficient. What should I do?

 - If you’ve been dismissed for more than two semesters, then you will also need to reapply for admission.

 - To be reinstated, you’ll need to submit any transcripts for classes you took while dismissed to the reinstatement office or the Office of Admissions, and provide documentation that demonstrates potential for academic success at WSU.

 - After being reinstated, you’ll still be on academic probation.

 - This means that there will be specific conditions on your enrollment, so talk to your advisor for more details.

 - If you don’t meet these conditions, you will be recessed from the University for one academic semester.

-- If you’ve been away from WSU for four or more years, you can ask to have all of your previous work disregarded.
+- If you’ve been away from WSU for four or more years and you left under a deficient rule, you can ask to have all of your previous work disregarded.